Investigating Labeler Bias in Face Annotation for Machine Learning: Results

 We conducted an ANOVA using the interaction effect of \textsc{Labeler$_{Ethnicity}$} and \textsc{Portrait$_{Ethnicity}$}.
 The results, shown in \autoref{tab:ethnicity_anova}, reveal that the \textsc{Labeler$_{Ethnicity}$} significantly impacts status, the \textsc{Portrait$_{Ethnicity}$} significantly impacts all variables, and the interaction effect is significant for all variables except warmth.
 For an exemplary chart that shows income as a function of \textsc{Labeler$_{Ethnicity}$} and \textsc{Portrait$_{Ethnicity}$}, see \autoref{fig:labeler_ethn_bar}.

-We also performed an ANOVA to investigate the impact of \textsc{Sex} on the estimates.
-We found no significant main- or interaction-effects on income (all \textit{p} >.05), competence (all \textit{p} >.05), status (all \textit{p} >.05) or competition (all \textit{p} >.05) estimates.
-Note however, that in the ANOVA on warmth estimates, we found a main effect of \textsc{Portrait$_{Sex}$}, \textit{F}(1, 96) = 10.06, \textit{p} = .002, $\eta_{p}^{2}$ = .09.
-None of the other ANOVA-terms were significant (all \textit{p} >.05).
+We also performed an ANOVA to investigate the impact of \textsc{Sex}.
+We found no significant main- or interaction-effects on income (all $p >.05$), competence (all $p > .05$), status (all $p > .05$) or competition (all $p > .05$) estimates.
+Note however, that in the ANOVA on warmth estimates, we found a main effect of \textsc{Portrait$_{Sex}$}, $F(1, 96) = 10.06$, $p = .002$, $\eta_{p}^{2} = .09$.
+None of the other ANOVA-terms were significant (all $p > .05$).